getodk/pyodk/README.md

 ### Logging

-Errors and other messages are logged to a standard library `logging` logger in the `pyodk` namespace / hierarchy (e.g `pyodk.config`, `pyodk.endpoints.auth`, etc.).
-The logs can be manipulated from an application as follows.
+Errors raised by pyODK and other messages are logged using the `logging` standard library.
+The logger is in the `pyodk` namespace / hierarchy (e.g `pyodk.config`, `pyodk.endpoints.auth`, etc.).
+The logs can be manipulated from your script / app as follows.

 ```python
 import logging